 Media Coverage on Data Destruction and Electronics Recycling

-Every year, the news media covers the subjects of electronics recycling and data destruction.
+Every year, the news media covers the subjects of electronics recycling and data destruction offered by services such as exit technologies.
 These articles usually appear at the start of the new calendar year (after people got new electronics for the holidays and are ready to discard old electronics) or in the Spring around Earth Day or in the fall around America Recycles Day.

 Here at Turtle Wings Electronics Recycling and Data Killers, we look forward to these articles as it helps bring awareness to these very important subjects.
 In the January 8, 2013 issue of Bloomberg’s Business Week, they addressed a whole section to these subjects.